mlochbaum/BQN/doc/quick.md

     Split ← {
       !1==𝕩 ⋄ (!2=•Type)¨𝕩
       Proc ← {
-        · 𝕊 ' ': spl⇐1 ⋄ str⇐"" ;    # Space: break and delete it
+        · 𝕊 ' ': spl⇐1 ;             # Space: break and delete it
-        prev Proc cur: spl‿str⇐
+        prev Fn cur: ⟨spl,str⟩⇐
-          spl←0 ⋄ str←⋈cur           # Include and don't break...
+          spl←0 ⋄ str←⟨cur⟩          # Include and don't break...
-          { prev≡cur ? spl+↩1 ; @ }  # except at equal characters
+          { prev=cur ? spl+↩1 ; @ }  # except at equal characters
       }
+      GV‿GS ← {𝕏¨}¨ ⟨ {⟨s⇐str⟩:s;""}
+                      {𝕩.spl} ⟩
-      r ← (»𝕩) Proc¨ 𝕩
+      r ← Proc{»𝔽¨⊢} 𝕩
-      GV←{𝕩.str} ⋄ GS←{⟨s⇐spl⟩:s}
-      (∾¨ GV¨ ⊔˜ ·+`GS¨) r
+      (∾¨ GV ⊔˜ ·+`GS) r
     }
-    •Show shw ← Split hw  # ⟨ "Hel" "lo," "World!" ⟩
+    •Show Split hw  # ⟨ "Hel" "lo," "World!" ⟩

-    fns ← ⟨⌽, split
-           case.Lower⌾⊑⟩
-    •Show fns {𝕎𝕩}¨ shw   # ⟨ "leH" ⟨ "lo," ⟩ "world!" ⟩

-It's not the most idiomatic BQN you'll see, but that's because this piece of code uses every piece of syntax in the language (and a good number of the primitives).
+It's not the most idiomatic BQN you'll see, but that's because this piece of code uses nearly all the syntax in the language (and a good number of the primitives).

 If you save it with the name hello.bqn and have BQN [installed](../running.md), the script can be run with `$ bqn hello.bqn` from a shell.
 Because of the `#!` line at the top, `$ ./hello.bqn` also works if `bqn` is in your path and hello.bqn is executable.
 It can also be run from another BQN file in the same directory, or REPL started there, using `•Import "hello.bqn"`.
 Or just copy-paste it into the [online REPL](https://mlochbaum.github.io/BQN/try.html).